Password Master Help

 A PWM database is encrypted by its master password using AES-256.
 The master password was specified by user and is the only password that needs to be memorized.

 Each database contains multiple password items2.
-A password item saves the related username, password which are called basic entries3, for a program or website url.
-Password items also can have optional additional entries4.
+A password item saves the related username and password, which are called basic entries3, for a program or website URL.
+Password items can also have optional additional entries4.

 If you created or opened a database, it is then displayed in the main window: